data61/PSL/MiLkMaId/README.md

    - the `induct` method takes at least one argument as induction variable,
    - at least one induction variable has a type of `set` or `list`, and
    - `proof (induct xs)` in line 30 of `thys/Binomial-Queues/Binomial_Queue.thy`.
-- [ ] 31.
+- [X] 31.
 Check if
    - the proof state has a chained fact,
    - the `induct` method takes at least one argument as induction variable, and
    - _at least one_ induction variable appears in one of the chained facts.
-- [ ] 32.
+- [X] 32.
 Check if
    - the proof state has a chained fact,
    - the `induct` method takes at least one argument as induction variable, and
-   - _all_ induction variable appear in one of the chained facts.
+   - _all_ induction variables appear in one of the chained facts.
       - similar to assertion31.
 - [ ] 33.
 Check if
    - the first subgoal has a meta-implication `==>`,